googlefonts/colr-gradients-spec/colr-gradients-spec.md

 For complete details on each of the Porter-Duff and blending modes, see the [Compositing and Blending Level 1][1] specification.

 Figure 5.25 illustrates how the PaintComposite table is used in combination with content sub-graphs to implement an alternate compositing effect.
-The source subgraph defines a green capital A; the backdrop sub-graph defines a black circle.
+The source sub-graph defines a green capital A; the backdrop sub-graph defines a black circle.
 The compositing mode used is “source out”, which has the effect that the source content punches out a hole in the backdrop.
 (For this mode, the fill color of the source is irrelevant; a black or yellow "A" would have the same effect.)
 A red rectangle is included as a lower layer to show that the backdrop has been punched out by the source, making that portion of the lower layer visible.

 ![A color glyph using a PaintComposite table to punch out a shape from the fill of a circle.](images/colr_PaintCompositeGraph.png)